indubitablement2/eos/README.md

 Ship need to be rebuilt and maintained.
 Storage cost resource.

+Reasons:
-This keep the world fresh.
+Keep the world fresh.
 New player are not overwhelmingly behind when joining later.

-This push player to utilise their wealt.
+Push player to utilise their wealt instead of hoarding.

 #### Resource storage
 * Fleet cargo: